leobaiano/lb-enjoyed/readme.txt

 == Frequently Asked Questions ==

-= How do I display a list of favorite posts for visitors? =
+= How do I set whether the icon should appear before, after the content, or in both places? =

+Answer

+= How to add CSS classes to the favorite icon container? =

 Answer